GetintheLoop/painless-sqlalchemy/README.md

 ##### Optimization

 The clause is analysed and only joins that are necessary are being made.
-For example, in most cases we can prevent redundant joints, however for a to-many relationship and an `and` clause a separate join is required.
+In most cases we can prevent redundant joints.
 Optimization information is stored on the query.

 ### Serialize